kirtanpal/Mapper/README.md

 [ 1 ‘a’ [1 3 ‘b’]]

 In this example, the Sequence object contains three Element objects: 1, ‘a’ and another Sequence object [1 3 ‘b’].
-Thus, a Sequence object may contain nested Sequence objects.
+Thus, a Sequence object may contain nested Sequence objects